Sondro/Cmds/README.md

 ### Purpose:
 ```
-I. Fast demoing or use for non-programmers and others short on time.
+I. Rapid deployment for non-programmers and others short on time.
 II.
 Speed development for developers.
 ```
 ### To-Do: